rrmhearts/linux-driver-examples/i2c/README.md

 In the sections below, you'll explore each of these concepts—buses, devices, drivers, and communication APIs—in detail.
 You'll also see how the I²C subsystem relates to platform drivers and how to instantiate devices both statically and dynamically within the kernel.

----

-Here is your original document with **small but meaningful improvements** to clarity, grammar, and consistency.
-The technical structure is retained, and ambiguous phrasing has been made more precise:

 The I²C subsystem allows Linux to act as the master and all connected devices as slaves.
 These devices communicate over the shared I²C bus.